 Our people tell their stories!

-Read below about two of our colleagues who are members of PwC’s GLEE network, an Inclusion & Diversity initiative for homo-, bi- and transsexuals as well as their allies
+Read below about our colleagues who are members of PwC’s SHINE network, an Inclusion & Diversity initiative for lesbian, gay, bisexual and transgender (LGBT+) people.

 Through the Future Council, we are able to promote young talents and include their points of view and ways of thinking on subjects that help to shape our future.
 This is enabling us to strengthen collaboration within the company, in order to move forward together and with a clear focus.

 For the International Girl's Day five of our male Partners showed that they want to make a difference by encouraging our youngest female talents to become Partner at PwC.
 First, our five female apprentices challenged our male Partners in a fun quiz.
 Afterwards, they had a conversation about career aspirations and a career path to the top at PwC.